Petit Jean State Park

 Petit Jean State Park is a 3,471 acre park in Conway County, Arkansas managed by the Arkansas Department of Parks and Tourism.
-It is located atop Petit Jean Mountain adjacent to the Arkansas River in the area between the Ouachita Mountains and Ozark Plateaus.
+It is located on top of Petit Jean Mountain next to the Arkansas River in the area between the Ouachita Mountains and the Ozark Plateaus.

 Legend and naming

 According to legend Petit Jean was actually a young 18th century French woman.
 When she discovered that her fiancé planned to explore the Louisiana Territory, she cut her hair, disguised herself as a boy and managed to find a position as a cabin boy.
 She survived the voyage and the expedition began their exploration.
 Once they had reached the area of the mountain, the young woman became ill, on her deathbed she revealed herself to her fiancé, and was buried on the mountain, not under her own name, but under the name she had been known by on the ship, "Little John".

 Locals pronounce the name "PET-ih jeen" or "petty jeen".